On this page:

 Unmanaged stormwater runoff can cause flooding and impact property and public safety.
-Drainage pathways that lead directly to receiving waterways can also cause environmental damage due to:
+The increased pollutant and sediment loads, runoff volumes and flow velocities of stormwater can also cause harm to receiving waterways.

-The development types that are subject to Victoria’s best practice stormwater management requirements under the Victoria Planning Provisions (VPPs) include:
+Many development types are subject to Victoria’s best practice stormwater management requirements through the Victoria Planning Provisions (VPPs):

 - residential subdivisions